Table of Contents

 The Most Powerful Dynamo USB Chargers

-The Fahrrad Zukunft crew have conducted some really extensive testing to determine the amount of power (in watts) that can be produced by various dynamo USB chargers.
-The two below charts compare eight different models, some with different cache batteries or capacitors wired in.
+Fahrrad Zukunft has conducted some very extensive testing over the years that determines the amount of power (in watts) that can be produced by various dynamo USB chargers.
+The three below charts (2016, 2016 and 2019) compare 13 different models.

-What you’re looking at is the maximum output power at the USB charger at various cycling speeds.
-You’ll notice that most power curves are rather linear from 5km/h until they plateau somewhere between 20-40km/h depending on the model.
-The exception is the Forumslader V5 and Dynamo Harvester Plus.
-These chargers use special series capacitors to boost the power potential of a dynamo hub.
+The graphs above show the output power at the USB port at various cycling speeds.
+You’ll notice that most power curves are rather linear from 5kph until they plateau somewhere between 20-40kph.
+The exception is the Forumslader V5, which uses a special series of capacitors to boost the power potential of a dynamo hub at low speeds.

 Power at different speeds:

-2 Watts – At 12km/h the highest performing charger hits 2w.
-Most other chargers will hit 2w between 14-16km/h.
+2 Watts – At 11kph the highest performing charger hits 2w (Plug5 Plus).
+Most other chargers will hit 2w between 12-15kph

-3 Watts – At 15km/h the highest performing charger hits 3w.
-Other chargers hit 3w between 20-30km/h.
+3 Watts – At 14kph the highest performing charger hits 3w (Plug5 Plus).
+Other chargers hit 3w between 15-25kph

-4 Watts – At 18km/h the highest performing charger hits 4w.
-Three other chargers hit 4w between 27-28km/h.
+4 Watts – At 17kph the highest performing charger hits 4w (Plug5 Plus) – Other chargers hit 4w between 27-28kph

-5 Watts – At 20km/h the highest performing charger hits 5w.
-Three other chargers hit 5w above 35km/h.
+5 Watts – At 20kph the highest performing charger hits 5w (Forumslader) – Some chargers hit 5w above 35kph